procitec/pyside/sources/shiboken6/doc/typesystem_documentation.rst

 * native: Before XML<->Backend transformation occur, so the injected code *must* be a valid XML.
 * target: After XML<->Backend transformation occur, so the injected code *must* be a valid backend format.

+The optional **emphasis** attribute enables emphasizing the documentation snippet.
+The value ``language-note`` encloses it in a custom Sphinx admonition entitled *Python Language Note*.
+The text should be a plain paragraph for this to work.

 The optional ``file`` attribute specifies the file name (see :ref:`external-snippets`).